 Rachel Lifter joined the MA Costume Studies program in fall 2020 as Clinical Assistant Professor and Program Director.
 She writes histories with a focus on fashion’s social and cultural dimensions.
 Her current book-length project, tentatively titled “The Lost Generation,” is an attempt to create a social biography of a generation of fashion industry professionals who were affected by the AIDS epidemic.
 She is also the co-creator of the Smithsonian National Postal Museum’s Postal Workwear Oral History Project; about this work she wrote with two colleagues from the NPM’s curatorial department a chapter for the edited volume Fashion in American Life (Bloomsbury, forthcoming 2024).
 Dr. Lifter is the author of Fashioning Indie: Popular Fashion, Music, and Gender (Bloomsbury 2019), which charts the gendered and racialized transformation of indie from British music subculture to international fashion phenomenon.
-Her writing also appears in Communicating Fashion Brands (Routledge 2020), Fashion Stylists (Bloomsbury 2020), Fashioning Professionals (Bloomsbury 2018), Fashion Cultures Revisited (Routledge 2013) and the exhibition catalogue for “Clash – Resistance in Fashion” (Herning Museum of Contemporary Art, 2014).
-Professor Lifter’s current projects focus on the USPS letter carrier uniform and the impact of the AIDS epidemic on New York’s fashion industry.
+Her writing also appears in Communicating Fashion Brands (Routledge 2020), Fashion Stylists (Bloomsbury 2020), Fashioning Professionals (Bloomsbury 2018), Fashion Cultures Revisited (Routledge 2013) and the exhibition catalogue for “Clash –Resistance in Fashion” (Herning Museum of Contemporary Art, 2014).
 Previously, she held faculty positions at Parsons School of Design (2013-2020) and London College of Fashion (2008-2013) and was the Reviews and Open Space editor of the International Journal of Fashion Studies from 2014-2017.